Phase transitions in time complexity of Brownian circuits: State-transition dynamics and first passage time in Brownian circuits

 Brownian circuits exhibit several key structural properties in their state-transition diagrams.
-First, for any connected diagram, there exists a unique output state that represents the computation's completion.
-Second, all and only those input states that are converted to the same output state belong to a single connected component in the same diagram.
-These properties arise from the mathematical structure of logic circuits: every input deterministically maps to a unique output, though the mapping need not be injective, meaning that multiple input states may correspond to the same output.
-The specific structure of a state-transition diagram depends on the underlying circuit design, and different circuit architectures implementing the same logic function may result in distinct diagrams.
-However, some design methods yield diagrams with fixed structure patterns, even when the logic mapping is not trivially understood.
+First, for any connected diagram, a unique output state exits that represents completion of computation.
+Second, the input states belong to a single-connected component in the same diagram if and only if they are converted to the same output state.
+These properties arise from the mathematical structure of logic circuits; every input deterministically maps to a unique output, although the mapping need not be injective, meaning that multiple input states may correspond to the same output.
+The specific structure of a state-transition diagram depends on the underlying circuit design, and different circuit architectures that implement the same logic function may produce distinct diagrams.
+However, some design methods yield diagrams with fixed structural patterns, even when logic mapping is not fully understood.

-In this study, we adopt a modular design approach, allowing the circuit size to be systematically varied.
+In this study, we adopt a modular design approach that allows the circuit size to be systematically varied.
 Each module is a functional unit with a fixed number of inputs and outputs that performs a prescribed local operation.
-By connecting identical modules in series, we construct circuits that support multi-bit operations.
-The corresponding state-transition diagram of such a modular circuit has a fixed depth, defined as the number of gates a particle transfers from any initial state to the final output state, because all input states pass through the same sequence of operations to reach the output state.
+We construct circuits that support multi-bit operations by connecting identical modules in series.
+The corresponding state-transition diagram of such a modular circuit has a fixed depth, defined as the number of gates that a particle transfers from any initial state to the final output state, because all input states pass through the same sequence of operations to reach the output state.